stephorc/huddle-landing-page/README.md

 ### Useful resources

-- [stackoverflow](https://stackoverflow.com/questions/15162148/100-width-height-background-image-not-working) - The more you learn, the more you forget the small stuff.
-A resource I use often.
+- [stackoverflow](https://stackoverflow.com/questions/15162148/100-width-height-background-image-not-working) - The more you learn, the more you forget the small stuff when trying to go back to the basics.
+This website is a resource I use often.

-- [stackoverflow](https://stackoverflow.com/questions/51852468/create-a-perfect-circle-with-css) - This one helped me to see that I needed to resize all my social icons to create more perfect circles.
+- [stackoverflow](https://stackoverflow.com/questions/26816091/hover-effect-affecting-both-svg-icon-and-text-content-in-a-html-link-element) - This one helped me to see that I needed to resize all my social icons into perfect squares to make their border-radius' more circular.

+- [stackoverflow](https://stackoverflow.com/questions/15162148/100-width-height-background-image-not-working) - I'd accidentally set the width as max-width: 100vw instead of width: 100%.

 - [CSS Filter Generator](https://angel-rs.github.io/css-color-filter-generator/) - Cool rgb to filter converter I use often.

 - [Color Converter](https://www.rapidtables.com/convert/color/hsl-to-rgb.html) - Cool hsl to rgb converter I use often.

 - [Google Fonts](https://fonts.google.com/) - Good ol' Google Fonts.